vrushank-agrawal/CSE201-VCREST-/doc/project_design.md

         - Used for image and video manipulation
     - FFmpeg
         - Required for exporting functions
-    - Audio Libraries
+    - Lime and Aubio (Audio Libraries)
-        - These are already imported and integrated in the code required for analyzing audio
+        - Pre-installed in the code, these libraries are required for analyzing and reading audio files.
 - CMake
     - CMake calls the QT libraries and OpenCV as Interfaces from a separate folder
     - This organizes the code to reduces redundancy